bentrombley/datafox-eng-blog/_drafts/nodejs-best-practices.md

       }
     });

-So what happens if my script completes before that http response gets back?
+So what happens if my script completes before the http response gets back?
 Yes, Node will not terminate running while there are outstanding callbacks, but I can still have issues if I’ve disconnected from the database.

 ## Error Handling in Node is a Mess